gchq/Palisade-services/palisade-service/README.md

 * `POST palisade/registerDataRequest`
     - accepts an `x-request-token` `String` header, any number of extra headers, and an `PalisadeClientRequest` body
-    - returns a `202 ACCEPTED` and a `PalisadeClientResponse` containing a token, after writing the headers and body to the `user` kafka topic
+    - returns a `202 ACCEPTED` and a `PalisadeClientResponse` containing a token, after writing the headers and body to the `user` Kafka topic

 ## Kafka Interface